 The recipient of many awards and accolades, in 2019 Dr. Martin became the youngest physician ever to receive the F.N.G.
 Starr Award, the highest honour for Canadian Medical Association members.

 healthcare policy, health system innovation, primary care, virtual care

-- Assistant Professor, Department of Family and Community Medicine, University of Toronto
+- Professor and Chair, Department of Family and Community Medicine and Munk School of Global Affairs and Public Policy, University of Toronto

 - Academic Family Physician, Women’s College Hospital, Toronto